Headings (Titles) in PowerPoint

 Use the Built-in Title Placeholder

-Highlighted area shows Title Placeholder text.When you choose a slide from the Layout options, also use the Slide Title placeholder that comes with that slide.
+Highlighted area shows Title Placeholder text.When you choose a slide from the Layout options, add your title in the Slide Title placeholder that comes on that slide.

 1. On the Home tab, access the Layout options.
 The screens are slightly different for Mac and Windows computers.
 See below.